About Be Nourished

 Hilary Kinavey, MS, LPC

 Hilary is a licensed professional counselor, facilitator, educator, speaker, writer, and activist.
-Hilary’s private practice, where she specializes in disordered eating and dieting, body shame and weight bias, and trauma, has been thriving for over 19 years.
+Hilary’s private practice, where she specializes in disordered eating and dieting, body shame and weight bias, and trauma, has been thriving for over 20 years.
 Her counseling framework is collaborative and informed by a relational, systemic and social justice lens.
 Hilary has additional training in workshop facilitation, mind-body coaching, and is a certified Daring Way facilitator.
-She is a sought after speaker on topics such as weight-inclusive approaches, weight bias, Body Trust® and the intersections of activism and therapy.
-She offers individual counseling and coaching, consultation, and trainings for organizations and professional groups.

 Dana Sturtevant, MS, RD

 Dana is a nutrition therapist, facilitator, educator, speaker, writer, and activist specializing in chronic dieting, disordered eating, and body acceptance.
 A Certified Kripalu yoga teacher, Dana draws from her yoga teaching experience to incorporate mindfulness and self-acceptance practices into her conversations about food, body shame, health, and healing.
-After becoming a member of the Motivational Interviewing Network of Trainers in 2002, Dana has traveled around the country training thousands of helping professionals in the art and science of behavior change counseling.
-Dana advocates for compassionate, weight-neutral self-care and offers virtual and in-person sessions, as well as supervision, training, and consultation for helping professionals.
+Dana is a Certified Motivational Interviewing trainer and has traveled around the country for over 20 years training thousands of helping professionals in the art and science of this behavior change counseling.

 My business cards say “nutrition therapist” because it is a much better description for how I work with people.
 Most of my clients know way too much about nutrition, and all of the conflicting information they’ve collected over the years—in the name of weight loss or health improvement—has left them feeling confused and unsure of how to proceed and what information to trust.

-If you meet with me, we’ll focus first on healing your relationship with food (not nutrition or “healthy” eating).
-We’ll get you out of your head and back into your body so you can start to rely on your body’s cues to tell you what, when, and how much to each.
-We’ll increase your awareness of how your thoughts and feelings affect the choices you make every day, and we’ll look and listen with kindness and curiosity.
-We’ll use the Core Elements of a Body Trust Practice as a guide.
-(Read more about our Body Trust approach.)
+With my clients, I focus first on healing relationships with food (not nutrition or “healthy” eating) and on getting out our heads and back into our bodies to start relying on your body’s cues to tell you what, when, and how much to each.
+My focus is also to increase awareness of how thoughts and feelings affect the choices people make every day, to look and listen with kindness and curiosity.
+Our Core Elements of a Body Trust® Practice works as a guide throughout this healing process.

 After working as a dietitian in the dominant weight paradigm for seven years, I started to feel unethical focusing on weight since the most consistent effect of weight loss at two years is weight gain.
 And it didn’t seem to matter how much weight people lost, they still didn’t like the size or shape of their bodies.
 So I started incorporating the mindfulness and self acceptance practices of yoga (I’m a yoga teacher) into my conversations with people about food, body image, health and weight.
 Around this time, I discovered the tenets of Health at Every Size® and the principles of Intuitive Eating.

-For the past 13 years, I’ve been helping people heal body shame, let go of chronic patterns of dieting and disordered eating, and move towards more sustainable forms of weight-neutral self-care.
+For over 15 years, I’ve been helping people heal body shame, let go of chronic patterns of dieting and disordered eating, and move towards more sustainable forms of weight-neutral self-care.
 My practice is weight-inclusive.
-I will not pathologize your body.
-I trust you.
-And I trust your body to sort out the weight once you’ve healed your relationship with food and developed resilience to body shame.
+I do not pathologize bodies.
+I trust my clients.
+And I trust their bodies to sort out the weight once they’ve healed your relationship with food and developed resilience to body shame.